Scale lives in the data model

 WHERE author_id = $1;

-If the table is partitioned by month, the second query may still touch many partitions.
+If the table is partitioned by month, the second query may still have to touch many partitions to find its answer.

 Hot partitions

-If you partition writes by created_at, almost every new row goes into the current partition.
-Historical partitions are quiet.
-The current partition is hot.
+Partition writes by created_at, and almost every new row lands in the current partition.
+The historical partitions go quiet; the current one runs hot.

-If you partition by tenant_id, one large tenant can dominate one partition.
+Partition by tenant_id, and one large tenant can dominate a single partition.

-If you hash by user_id, writes spread more evenly, but range queries by date become harder.
+Hash by user_id, and writes spread out more evenly, but range queries by date become harder.

 Sharding decision point

 Sharding is partitioning across database servers.
-It is operationally expensive, so delay it until the numbers justify it.
+It is genuinely expensive to operate, so it is worth waiting until the numbers ask for it rather than reaching for it early.

-1. The slow query is missing an index.
+- The slow query is missing an index, so add the index.

-3. One hot customer or hot key is the real issue.
+- One hot customer or hot key is the real load, so isolate that key.

-4. The product needs frequent global ordering, global uniqueness, or cross-tenant reports.
+- The product needs frequent global ordering, global uniqueness, or cross-tenant reports, which a single database serves cleanly.

 What I think

-8. Shard only when one database is no longer a reasonable unit.
+- Shard once one database has stopped being a reasonable unit.

 Tutorial checklist

-For any hot read path, fill this out:
+For any hot read path, it helps to fill this out before changing anything:

-Then choose the lowest-complexity design that makes the common read proportional to the page size.
+Then choose the simplest design that makes the common read proportional to the page size.
+The simplest one that works is usually the right one.

 Summary